 6. Fold the mesh corners above and under each other to finish the corners and trim the fasteners back to the fastener cap.
 It is suggested that you cut the mesh to halfway up from the bottom to let the mesh be folded to shape for the inside corners.
 For rails and switchgear, you will need to cut windows or flaps so that you can mould the mesh around.

-What are the drawbacks of birds nesting under your solar panel?
+Drawbacks of birds nesting under your solar panel

-Invasive birds lead to corrosion of your solar panels.
+Invasive birds lead to the corrosion of your solar panels

 The mess from birds is a serious problem that you should never ignore.
-If birds stay for so long under your solar panel, they will leave their eggshells, grass, amongst other debris, which can result in a foul build-up.
+If birds stay under your solar panel for so long, they will leave their eggshells, grass, and other debris, which can result in a foul build-up.
 In the absence of the proper ammonia and saltwater test certificates, any bird droppings on the solar panel frame will damage the aluminium, accelerating corrosion which can permanently damage the solar panels.

 When birds build their nests under your solar panels, they can interfere with the electrical wiring and cause the entire panel to stop working or potential fire outbreaks.
 This will cost you more money.

-It’s hard to enjoy a peaceful and comfortable environment, especially when birds make their home on your rooftop.
+Enjoying a peaceful and comfortable environment is hard, especially when birds make their home on your rooftop.

 More birds under the solar panels mean more birds on top of your solar panels.
-Bird droppings on your solar panels look terrible, and they become hard to remove, especially if they are baked by the sun.
+Bird droppings on your solar panels look terrible and become hard to remove, especially if baked by the sun.
 These stains can eventually cause your solar panels to stop working.